meraymond2/impractical-auth/README.md

 ## React Demo ##
 This is the first implementation of a completely impractical little authentication widget that I've been meaning to experiment with.
-Rather than authenticate based solely on the characters that have been input, it takes into account the duration of each keypress, and the length of time in between keypresses.
+Rather than authenticate based solely on the characters that have been entered, it takes into account the duration of each keypress, and the length of time in between keypresses.

 In order to pass the authentication, you must press:
 1. 'a' quickly